 Healthcare organizations have a responsibility to promote and to act on the health-related information that effectively encourages the achievement of good health.
 To do this, they must help patients understand what constitutes good and actionable information.
 During public health crises especially, this is a cumbersome and complex challenge.
 With information changing daily, it can be nearly impossible to know what is true.
 One Pew survey found that 48% of American adults reported seeing at least some made-up news about COVID-19.

 A health literate individual is discerning—they are able to recognize the severity of a given situation, acquire a grasp of how to protect themselves and others, understand the scope of their choices and then make decisions that promote their own health as well as that of others in their community.
 In the context of COVID-19, this clarity and commitment to comply with public health guidelines is what makes an individual differentiate between wearing a mask and social distancing vs. attending large social gatherings.

-Using the vaccine as an example, providers can assist in helping patients avoid confusion by steering them to the correct authority who has the answers.
-It is incumbent on providers to know what to say in referring people to helpful resources.
+Using the vaccine as an example, providers could help patients avoid confusion by steering them to the correct authority who has the answers, such as the CDC or their local health department.

 Healthcare organizations should prioritize the promotion of health literacy in all patient facing interactions.
 They should integrate health literacy content into all areas of operation.
 Appropriate teaching moments for improving health literacy include care transitions, issuing medication prescriptions, vaccination appointments, and very importantly, the annual primary care visit.